Amateurism and Our Common Concern for Biodiversity

 IFF, by contrast, approached the project much more narrowly: as a project in Qingshan.
 We were seldom distracted by the question of how to replicate or upscale activities in Qingshan.
 This is not to say that IFF is not ordinarily subjected to such imperatives.
 At a recent regional planning meeting, for example, an IFF communications officer described how the organisation must learn from marketing professionals and build a global brand for itself.
 Many IFF staff members were uncomfortable with such demands.
 Indeed, part of the Qingshan project’s appeal to IFF staff was perhaps that it presented an opportunity to work outside of this global scale and the accompanying imperatives of professional research for development.
 In this sense, the Qingshan project promised the chance to play the amateur.

 By drawing attention to IFF’s amateurism I do not mean to imply that, unimpeded by their supra-local partners, IFF would inevitably have made the project a resounding success, or that amateurism escapes the contradictions and tensions inherent in efforts to make biodiversity a common concern in a world that is fundamentally unequal.
-Nevertheless, like China Scherz’s account of a Catholic charity’s refusal to adopt the logic of development donors, IFF’s all too brief flirtation with what I have called amateurism shows that, even within a prominent international organisation like IFF, there are seeds of activities that ‘’.
+Nevertheless, like China Scherz’s account of a Catholic charity’s refusal to adopt the logic of development donors, IFF’s all too brief flirtation with what I have called amateurism shows that, even within a prominent international organisation like IFF, there are seeds of activities that ‘exceed or escape professionalization’.

 A Victory for Professionalism